Pieloth/ASUS-G713PV-fix/README.md

 > Rollbacking AMD Chipset driver is a bit tricky, AMD uninstall program does only uninstall graphics driver. </br>Uninstalling Chipset requires to remove in device Manager, one by one, the 8 devices modified:
 > * Security: AMD PSP 11.0 Device
 > * System: AMD GPIO Controller, AMD I2C controllers (x3), AMD Micro PEP, AMD PPM Provisionning file, AMD SMBUS
+>
+> Rollbacking nVidia driver requires to use nVidia cleanup tool CleanupTool_1.0.20.0.exe, just google for it on nVidia site.
+> </br>Note that DDU DOES NOT CLEAN correctly the HDA sound device (WDM), which brings then unstability

 ## Summary of actions and tweaks performed by script
 > [!CAUTION]